lgvr123/musescore-alternatefingerings/README.md

 Install using the instructions in the MuseScore 3.x Handbook, which typically involves copying the QML file to the local MuseScore Plugin directory.
 Open MuseScore and navigate to 'Plugins' -> 'Plugin Manager' to enable the plugin.
 Tick the box against 'fingeringdiagram' and apply with 'OK'.

+## Idea
+The idea of this plugin followed my discovery of the [Fingering Diagram plugin for MuseScore 3.x](https://github.com/eduardomourar/fingering-diagram#fingering-diagram-plugin-for-musescore-3x) and whish to broaden it my usage.